-- 2 teaspoons sesame oil
+- 1 tablespoon toasted sesame oil

-- 1 tablespoon light brown sugar
+- 1 tablespoon light brown sugar - or more to taste

-- 2 teaspoons minced ginger
+- 1 tablespoon minced ginger

-- 3 cloves garlic, minced
+- 4 cloves garlic - minced

-- 1 teaspoon crushed red pepper flakes
+- 1 teaspoon chili garlic sauce - or crushed red pepper flakes or Sriracha

-- 1 bunch scallions, white and light green parts only, cut into 2-inch pieces
+- 1 bunch scallions - white and light green parts only, cut into 2-inch pieces

-- 1 tablespoon toasted sesame seeds
+- 1 tablespoon toasted sesame seeds - for garnish

 - Pour sauce mixture into the pan and bring to a boil.
 Cook 1 to 2 minutes or until thickened.
 Add beef and vegetables back to the pan to heat through.
 Serve immediately over rice or noodles.